Rubin-unige/ros_tutorial/README.md

 1. **Start the ROS Master**

 Before running any ROS nodes, make sure the ROS Master is up and running.
 Open a terminal and start roscore:
 ```bash
 roscore
 ```

-This command will start the ROS master, which is responsible for managing the communication between the nodes.
-You should leave this terminal open and running.

 2. **Run the Turtlesim Node**

 The turtlesim node provides the simulation environment with the two turtles (turtle1 and turtle2).
 Open a new terminal and run:
 ```bash
 rosrun turtlesim turtlesim_node
 ```